hugopeek/romanesco-seed/README.md

 > cd romanesco-seed
 > cp config.example config.sh
 > nano config.sh # adjust variables here to match your environment
-> ./romanesco prepare gitify
 > ./romanesco plant seed for project 'PROJECT NAME' in database -n DB_NAME -u DB_USER -p DB_PASS
 > ```
 >
 > A screencast of this process is available on [romanesco.info][14].
 >
-> But please, continue reading so you know what's going on.
+> But please, continue reading to see what's going on behind the curtain.
 Romanesco is more rewarding if you're patient!

 ## Introduction